 Not sure if a summer/winter research scholarship opportunity is right for you?
 If you have any questions at all, we encourage you to contact the School of Mathematics and Physics or the supervisor of the project you are interested in for more information.
 The School of Mathematics and Physics values diversity and inclusion and seeks to ensure that all members of mathematics and physics student communities at UQ feel empowered to participate in all opportunities.
 We particularly encourage students who bring diversity to UQ – whether that be gender identity, LGBTQIA+, cultural and/or linguistic, Aboriginal and/or Torres Strait Islander peoples, and/or people with a disability, to apply for the summer/winter research program.

-Summer Research Projects Program 2024
+Summer Research Scholarship Program 2025

 The Summer Research Program is offered for six weeks over the Summer inter-recess period (January to February).
 Students will participate in a 6 week research project, working with a research mentor, and will be expected to actively participate in the program for between 20 and 36 hours per week.
+Applications for the Summer research program will open on Monday 23 September and close 13 October 2024.

 What our research scholars say